AnnaFinnerty/CloudChaos/README.md

 CloudChaos is a CloudFormation Macro that formats special templates -- CloudChaos templates -- that include rules for breaking templates randomly each time the stack is updated, based on predefined events, and sending a message telling you whats broken this time.
 Suitable for testing, training, or challenging yourself in JSON or YAML.

-## Answers

-Answers are only currently only viewable

 ## Install

-Before using a CloudChaos template, you need to launch the CloudChaosMacro.yaml in the region you want to work in.
-You'll need to provide an email address to get email notifications on what's wrong with the stack.
+Before using a CloudChaos template, you need to launch the CloudChaosMacro.yaml stack in the region you want to work in.
+You'll also need to provide an email address to get email notifications on what's wrong with the stack.

 ## Run Template

-When you run a CloudChaos template for the first time.
+When you run a CloudChaos template for the first time, you'll need to provide the ARN of the SNS topic created by the macro; you can find this in the 'outputs' tab for the macro.
+You'll also need to provide any other fields required by that particular stack.

-To get a new version of the same template, you can delete the stack and start reupload the same template for a new bug to fix.
+To get a stack, you can delete the stack and make a new one, and you'll get a new bug to fix.
 You can also update the stack and reupload the template -- but don't be tempted to cheat by watching what updates!

 ## Write